 If you need help with rent or other living expenses, then you may qualify for Universal Credit or other state benefits, these are usually provided by the DWP.
 For more information and how to apply please click here.

-The government has also announced additional help for those who are of working age and already in receipt of Council Tax Support.
-We are currently working to identify all those who will be eligible for this additional support.
+The government has also announced a Hardship fund to help with Council Tax.
 There is no need to contact us or to make a separate claim, we will contact those who qualify directly.

 Changes to Housing Benefit and Council Tax Support